saturnlighting/literature-review/README.md

 improves physical, mental, and social health; reduces pollution, carbon emissions, and congestion; and it is more inclusive than private motorised modes, reducing inequalities (Oja et al. 2011).
 For this reason, cycling is encouraged.
-Yet, most people keep choosing to drive to cycle.
+Still, cycling levels are low in most cities.

 Many studies have explored the extent to which the built environment (e.g. population density, land use mix, proximity, spatial connectivity)